wymillerlinux/DungeonMaster/README.md

 Second, install a IDE if you want to review, edit or contribute to my code.
 If you're on MS Windows, install [Visual Studio 2017](https://www.visualstudio.com/) and follow the on-screen prompts.
 If you are on a Mac, you can either download [Xamarin](https://www.xamarin.com/) or Mono/MonoDevelop.
 If you are on Linux or FreeBSD, download MonoDevelop with your package manager.<br>

-No other dependices are needed at this time.
+No other dependencies are needed at this time.

 ## Running
 Once you have loaded your IDE with the project, all that has to be done is pressing F5!